micro-nova/AmpliPi/docs/TROUBLESHOOTING.md

 # Troubleshooting

-If you are having problems with your AmpliPi device start here
+If you are having problems with your AmpliPi device, start here.

 ## Audio